madeline-eppley/OysterSeascape-environment/abiotic/readme.md

 - Standard deviation

 ### Large files
 Some raw data files are too large for GitHub (over 25 mb).
-For these sites, raw data can be accessed on BCO-DMO in the Dataset 'Range wide eastern oyster seascape genomics dataset (collected 2022-2023) from the CviMVP - Model Validation Project'.
+For these sites, raw data can be accessed on BCO-DMO in the Dataset [Range wide eastern oyster seascape genomics dataset (collected 2022-2023) from the CviMVP - Model Validation Project](https://www.bco-dmo.org/project/876610).
 MGE (eppley.m@northeastern.edu) has also retained a copy of the raw data for each of these sites that is available upon request.

 This list includes:
 - SC1_raw_temp.csv